 We appreciate that having a colonoscopy and/or upper endoscopy (gastroscopy) can be an unsettling or even frightening experience and that the process may bring up questions and concerns for our patients and their support person(s).
 We have integrated comments from prior patients with our own experiences to create a professional yet comfortable and friendly environment to welcome you.
-Our Endoscopy Center is located on the main (1st) floor of the Memorial Medical Plaza building, separate from our clinic.
-Upon entering Suite 150 you will be greeted by one of our courteous Scheduling Coordinators in a quiet and open reception area.
+Our Endoscopy Center is located on the main (1st) floor of Gastroenterology Associates building at 209 Lilly Road NE, separate from our clinic.
+Upon entering the Endoscopy Center you will be greeted by one of our courteous Scheduling Coordinators in a quiet and open reception area.

 Our Scheduling Coordinator will assist you in checking in and will notify the nursing staff electronically that you’ve arrived.
 A nurse will then greet you and speak with your support person/escort about the expected time frame for your stay and other details.
 We value patient privacy.
 We aim to keep our Center’s Admit/ Recovery Suite as private for every patient as is possible and for this reason, support person(s)/escort(s) are asked to make themselves comfortable in our lobby.
 Your support person/escort will be asked to remain in the building during your admission, procedure and recovery.
 There are public restrooms and a café are located near the lobby area for their use.

 After your procedure you will be wheeled on your bed to the Recovery Suite where our CGRN, RN and LPN staff will monitor you as you recover from sedation.
 Under the guidance of your nurse you will progress through stages of waking up and dressing to go home over a period of about 30 minutes.
-During this time your physician will fax a report of your procedure to your primary care provider and discuss your procedure findings and printed discharge instructions with the support person/escort you’ve approved to receive this information.
+During this time your physician will fax a report of your procedure to your primary care provider and discuss your procedure findings with you or with the support person/escort you’ve approved to receive this information.
+You will receive printed discharge instructions as well.
 Our nursing staff will review this information with you as you prepare for discharge.
 Your nurse will walk you to your family/escort or take you by wheelchair to your escorts car when you are ready to leave the Center.

 While each patient’s condition is different and the schedule may vary slightly throughout the procedure day, we suggest you plan on spending about 2-2 ½ hours in our facility.
 Upper endoscopy patients may have a shorter stay.
 This time estimate includes check in, admission, procedure and recovery periods and does not include potential delays from prolonged procedures.